cailleyfactor/sudoku_solver/README.md

 # Research Computing Coursework
 ## Description
 The aim of this project was to create a sudoku solver using research computing best practice.
 The project focused on research computing best practice over algorithmic complexity.
+A PDF of a report describing the project in detail is provided in the report folder in the root directory.
+Excluding the appendix, the word count for the report is 2982 words.

 ## Usage
 First clone the repository from git.